My Messy House

-The confession of Saint Paul bears a fine resemblance: “I do not understand what I do.
+The confession of Saint Paul bears a fine resemblance.
+“I do not understand what I do.
 For what I want to do I do not do, but I do what I hate.”
-Regret has a way of shining the flood lights on the mess within us.
-Norris further expounds the faithful candor of the child describing his own muddled story: “‘My messy house’ says it all: with more honesty than most adults could have mustered, the boy made a metaphor for himself that admitted the depth of his rage and also gave him a way out.
+Regret indeed has a way of shining the floodlights on the mess within us.
+Norris narrows in on the faithful candor of this child describing his own muddled story: “‘My messy house’ says it all,” she writes.
+“With more honesty than most adults could have mustered, the boy made a metaphor for himself that admitted the depth of his rage and also gave him a way out.
 If that boy had been a novice in the fourth-century monastic desert, his elders might have told him that he was well on the way toward repentance.”(2)

-The journey of a Christian through the many rooms of faith posits countless opportunities to peer at the monster within.
+The journey of a Christian through the season of lent posits countless opportunities to peer at the monster within.
 There are days in the life of faith when I question whether I am living up to the title of Christian or disciple—or even casual acquaintance.
-In certain rooms of awareness I find there is no question: I am not.
+In the midst of Lent, I find there is no question: I am not.
 Yet, as G.K.
-Chesterton wrote in his autobiography, I have only ever found one religion that “dared to go down with me into the depth of myself.”(3) This is precisely the invitation of Christianity.
+Chesterton wrote in his autobiography, I have only ever found one religion that “dared to go down with me into the depth of myself.”(3) For forty self-reflective days, this is what Lent asks of us.
 What we find are messy houses, filled with hidden staircases built of excuses, and idols of good deeds atop mantels of false security—in short, the home of Christ in disarray at our own hands.

 Instead, the very Spirit that shows us the monster in a messy house shows us the one who removes the masks, clears the wreckage, and makes us human again.
 In a scene from C.S.
 Lewis’s Narnia, Aslan the lion is seen tearing the costume off the child in front of him.(4) The child writhes in pain from the razor sharp claws that feel as though they pierce his very being.
 With mounting intensity, Aslan rips away layer after layer, until the child is absolutely certain he will die from the agony.
 But when it is all over and every last layer has been removed, the child delights in the newfound freedom, having long forgotten the weight of the costume he carried.